Bram-Simon/mosna_documentation/docs/source/how_to_guides.rst

 Calculating Assortativity with mosna
 ------------------------------------

 Assortativity analysis in mosna allows you to quantify the tendency of nodes with similar attributes to connect to each other in spatial networks.
-This is particularly useful for understanding cell-cell interactions and spatial organization patterns in single-cell data.

 Creating Mixing Matrices
 ------------------------

-Mixing matrices are fundamental data structures used to store and analyze assortativity scores in network analysis.
-In mosna, you can generate mixing matrices using the ``mixing_matrix()`` function, which depends on the ``count_edges_directed()`` function.
+In mosna, you can generate mixing matrices using the ``mixing_matrix()`` and ``count_edges_directed()`` functions.

 The ``mixing_matrix()`` function requires three main arguments: